zwwang98/simulated-processor/answer/QUESTIONS.md

 ANSWER_BEGIN

 What prevents a thread from waking up too early?
+1. As I have explained above, an asleep thread will be moved out from `readyList` and it will never be added into `readyList` again until its expected awake tick reaches
+2. In our `nextThreadToRun()`, the sheduler fetches ready-to-run threads from `readyList`.
+Since we do not put asleep threads in `readyList`, those asleep threads are prevented from waking up too early.

 What prevents a thread from _never_ waking up?
+1. When ask a thread to sleep, we extract the thread out of `readyList` and `PAUSE` it.
+We also store this thread with the key of its expected woken tick in `sleepMap`.
+2. At each tick, we utilize `sleepMap` to check if there is any thread to be woken.
+If so, put them back into `readyList` so that these woken threads will eventually be scheduled.
+3. Since all woken threads are added to `readyList` again, they all will eventyally be schedulled, which means they will eventually wake up.

 ANSWER_END

 **Do you have to check every sleeping thread every tick?
 Why not?**

-ANSWER_BEGIN

 You shouldn't have to check every thread every tick.

 You should be able to take advantage of knowing how long a thread will sleep when `sleep(...)` is called.

+ANSWER_BEGIN

+No. Because with the help of `sleepMap`, we only need to check if the `sleepMap` contains current tick as a key.
+If so, it means we need to wake up some threads.

 ANSWER_END